 The feature will reset automatically upon elimination of the clutch clearance condition which initiated it.
-The indicator can also be manually reset using the Allison DOCTM for PC diagnostics program if necessary.
+The indicator can also be manually reset using the Allison DOC[TM] for PC diagnostics program if necessary.

-♠ (Upshift) & ♥ (Downshift) arrow buttons pressed simultaneously Description Message 1 st press Allison transmission oil level check 2 nd press Oil Life Monitor " O " "М" Oil life remaining will range from 99% down to 00% Some number from 9 to 0 Some number from 9 to 0 3 rd press " F" " M " Present life of filter is acceptable OIL FILTER OK Present life of filter is unacceptable life of filter is unacceptable REPLACE FILTERS 4 th press Transmission Health Monitor " T" " M " Shows " TRANS HEALTH OK " until remaining life of one or more of the clutch(es) wear enough so that the programming changes TRANS HE EALTH OK One or more of the clutches have worn enough to change the program TRANS HI EALTH LO 5 th press
+♠ (Upshift) & ♥ (Downshift) arrow buttons pressed simultaneously Description Message 1 st press Allison transmission oil level check 2 nd press Oil Life Monitor " O " "М" Oil life remaining will range from 99% down to 00% Some number from 9 to 0 Some number from 9 to 0 3 rd press 3 rd press Filter Life Monitor Present life of filter is acceptable OIL FIL TER OK Present life of filter is unacceptable REPLACE 4 th press Transmission Health Monitor " T" " M " Shows " TRANS HEALTH OK " until remaining life of one or more of the clutch(es) wear enough so that the programming changes TRANS HE EALTH OK One or more of the clutches have worn enough to change the program TRANS HEALTH LO 5 th press Display of diagnostic codes

-\ With the engine off and ignition on.
+^{} With the engine off and ignition on.